nabato/alabaster-themes/README.md

 ![](screenshot.png)

-This theme goes more minimal and defines only four elements (all in a broad terms):
+This theme goes more minimal and defines only four elements (all in broad terms):

 #### Strings